mlhcmit/psets/2022/pset5/README.md

 ## Part I : Learning from Noisy Labels
 ### Overview
 In this problem, you will build on the proofs for learning from noisy labels we worked through during class.
 Specifically, you will be investigating the anchor-and-learn approach as well as how to leverage noisy labels at prediction time, if they're available.
+See this document for the first part of the problem set: [Part 1](./ps5-part1-final.pdf).

 ### Learning Goals
 Medical data is messy and true gold labels are often hard or prohibitively expensive to obtain in bulk.
 As a result, it is often necessary to leverage noisy labels in the training process.